A Unified Heterogeneous Implementation of Numerical Atomic Orbitals-Based Real-Time TDDFT within the ABACUS Package: Results and Discussions

+To thoroughly assess the algorithm's performance in the presence of strong nonadiabaticity, we simulated the torsional rotation of the \ce{H2C=NH2+} molecule about its internal axis.
+The molecule, initially in a planar equilibrium geometry, was assigned a high initial torsional kinetic energy of 10 eV.
+The simulations were performed using the PBE functional and a basis set of H ($3s2p$), C ($3s2p2d$) and N ($3s3p2d$) with $10\ \mathrm{a.u.}$ cutoffs.
+The time step was set to $\Delta t = 5\ \mathrm{as}$ with a total simulation time of $T=60\ \mathrm{fs}$.

+Under these highly energetic conditions, the potential energy surface (PES) generated by Ehrenfest MD would deviate rapidly from the corresponding Born-Oppenheimer PES, indicating a significant onset of nonadiabatic effects and electronic excitations \cite{jcp.1.3700800,jcp.1.2008258}.
+Accurate energy conservation in such nonadiabatic regimes is notoriously challenging.

+Fig.~\ref{fig:nonadiabatic_ehrenfest} presents the total energy fluctuation (shifted to zero at $t=0$) over the simulation period.
+As expected, BOMD maintains a strictly flat energy baseline.
+For our Ehrenfest dynamics incorporating the moving spatial gauge (MSG), we observe high-frequency oscillations in the total energy.
+Despite these rapid fluctuations, the energy is consistently constrained within a stable envelope of approximately $\pm 0.1\ \mathrm{eV}$ around the initial energy, without exhibiting catastrophic long-term divergence.

+In comparison, the reference data from Ojanperä \textit{et al.} \cite{jcp.1.3700800} is notably smoother, with an overall energy deviation of less than $0.05\ \mathrm{eV}$.
+While our implementation exhibits more pronounced oscillatory behavior, the absolute magnitude of the energy fluctuation remains strictly on the same order of magnitude as the reference data.
+We attribute this more severe fluctuation primarily to the intrinsic mathematical characteristics of the numerical atomic orbitals utilized in our framework.
+The localized nature and numerical interpolation of NAOs can inherently introduce higher-frequency numerical noise when evaluating explicit basis-set derivatives (the $P$ matrix) under highly energetic, nonadiabatic atomic motions, compared to the PAW method or plane-wave bases.

+Furthermore, we note that the results under the adiabatic approximation (omitting the $P$ matrix) are excluded from Fig.~\ref{fig:nonadiabatic_ehrenfest}, as their energy fluctuation reaches up to $2\ \mathrm{eV}$.
+This reinforces our earlier conclusion from the NaCl tests: even in the presence of numerical oscillations, incorporating the moving spatial gauge is absolutely indispensable for maintaining the physical validity and stability of nonadiabatic Ehrenfest dynamics.

-To sum up, these benchmarks demonstrate that our GPU-accelerated RT-TDDFT implementation in ABACUS produces quantitatively accurate and physically consistent results across a wide range of material classes.
-The seamless integration of CPU and GPU computations, combined with robust gauge handling and basis-set flexibility, establishes a reliable foundation for large-scale, long-timescale simulations of ultrafast electron dynamics in realistic materials.
+To sum up, all these benchmarks demonstrate that our GPU-accelerated RT-TDDFT implementation in ABACUS produces quantitatively accurate and physically consistent results across a wide range of material classes and different application scenarios.
+The seamless integration of CPU and GPU computations, combined with robust gauge handling, basis-set flexibility, and energy-conserving Ehrenfest dynamics, establishes a reliable foundation for large-scale, long-timescale simulations of ultrafast electron dynamics in realistic materials.